The People Behind the Pages

 critical thinking and computer-based learning tools.

-Chris Pentoney is a graduate student in organizational
+Chris Pentoney is a graduate student in cognitive psychology whose interest is in

 Jocelyn Johnson is a graduate student in social psychology.
 She is interested in